Here is a resource you will want to bookmark: Free camping Washington and Oregon sites you can stay at for free!

 Cowlitz Wildlife Area – Randle, WA ; There are 16 – 29 campsites in this area & the maximum RV length is unlimited.
 This area is mostly paved with a few areas suitable for tents.
 There are also some trees in some places for shade.
 This area is within driving distance of both Mt Rainier & Mt St Helens.

 Oak Creek Unit – Naches, WA ; This is a popular area for hunting, camping, rafting, and rock climbing along the Tieton River.
 A visitor’s center is staffed by volunteers during the winter and has lots of information on the different wildlife.
-There is a very large gravel parking area and viewing platform and 3 vault toilets open year round.
+There is a very large gravel parking area and viewing platform and 3 vault toilets open year-round.
 Roads that are open to motor vehicles are marked with a white carsonite post with a green dot.
-Viewing sites require a Disover Pass or WDFW Vehicle Access Pass to park.
-Reservations are recommended and msut be made 24 hours in advance.
+Viewing sites require a Discover Pass or WDFW Vehicle Access Pass to park.
+Reservations are recommended and must be made 24 hours in advance.

 Dillacort Canyon Unit – Klickitat Wildlife Area – Goldendale, WA ; There is a water access site along the Klickitat River that is popular for camping and fishing.
 The best camping and parking area is near Milepost 5, on the west side of Highway 142.
 Rules for the use of the trail are posted at the access points.

 Mineral Springs Unit – Klickitat Wildlife Area – Goldendale, WA ; Overnight camping is permitted.
 Parking is permitted along the road and in camping areas.
 A vault toilet is maintained in the campground.
-Campfires are allowed except during the seasonal burn ban.
+Campfires are allowed except during the seasonal burn ban usually from June 1st through October 30th.
 Hiking and boating are both popular here.

 Soda Springs – Klickitat Wildlife Area – Goldendale, WA ; Overnight camping is permitted.
 Parking is allowed along the roads and in the camping areas.
 There are no restroom facilities in this area.
 Camping in upland areas is permitted, provided that visitors use established camping sites.
 Contact the wildlife area headquarters at 509-773-4459 for more information on upland camping spots.
 Visitors to all camping areas are required to pick up after themselves; no garbage collection facilities are available.